argoproj/argo-cd/docs/operator-manual/metrics.md

 history with an application controller flag.
 Example:
 `--metrics-cache-expiration="24h0m0s"`.

-### Exposing Application labels as prometheus metrics
+### Exposing Application labels as Prometheus metrics

-There are use-cases where ArgoCD Applications contain labels that are desired to be exposed as prometheus metrics.
+There are use-cases where ArgoCD Applications contain labels that are desired to be exposed as Prometheus metrics.
 Some examples are:

 * Having the team name as a label to allow routing alerts to specific receivers
 * Creating dashboards broken down by business units

 As the Application labels are specific to each company, this feature is disabled by default.
-To enable it add the following flag to the ArgoCD application controller:
+To enable it, add the `--metrics-application-labels` flag to the ArgoCD application controller.

+The example bellow will expose the ArgoCD Application labels `team-name` and `business-unit` to Prometheus:

     containers:
     - command: